 06454 DRILL IV GPA Level: Regular Grade Level(s): 12 Service ID: 03833600 (1 cr.)
-Prerequisites: Audition required I is required and student several dance technique expression through more nce students for rehearsals and public performa s are placed in the appropriate drill group based es: ballet, modern, jazz, tap, folk, character, and vement, awareness of space, time, and energy ir ody as an expressive instrument; and appreciation on skill level and ability.
-Students wil ethnic.
-In addition, course objectives a dance technique and improvisationa l learn fundamental skills in will emphasize creative al studies; development of self-
+Prerequisites: Audition required is required and student This course prepares dance students for rehearsals and public performances as members of the campus extra-curricular drill team.
+Audition is required and students are placed in the appropriate drill group based on skill level and ability.
+Students will learn fundamental skills in several dance techniques: ballet, modern, jazz, tap, folk, character, and ethnic.
+In addition, course objectives will emphasize creative expression through movement, awareness of space, time, and energy in dance technique and improvisational studies; development of selfconfidence using the body as an expressive instrument; and appreciation of dance as an art form.
+Typically, fees are charged for some activities of the ensemble (uniform accessories, extracurricular travel expense, etc.).

-06511

-DRILL JV 1

-GPA Level: Regular

-Grade Level: 9-12

-Service ID: 03833300 (1 cr.)

-Prerequisites: Audition Required
+06511 DRILL JV 1 GPA Level: Regular Grade Level: 9-12 Service ID: 03833300 (1 cr.)
+Prerequisites: Audition Required l -